-Much like keeping your board out of the sun, keeping it dry when not in use will help prevent additional problems.
-Clean your board after you’ve used it, especially in salt water, to prevent dirt, sand or bacteria from damaging the board.
+Keeping it dry when not in use will help prevent additional problems.
+Clean your board after you’ve used it, especially in salt water, to prevent dirt, sand, or bacteria from damaging the board.
 Keeping it dry will also help avoid mold and mildew growth, especially if you store it in a bag.